abrasive/shairport/README.md

 - `--with-configfile` to install a configuration file and a separate sample file at the `make install` stage.
 Default is to install.
 An existing `/etc/shairport-sync.conf` will not be overwritten.
 - `--with-pkg-config` to use pkg-config to find libraries.
 Default is to use pkg-config — this option is for special purpose use.
 - `--with-apple-alac` to include the Apple ALAC Decoder.
+- `--with-systemd` to include a script to create a Shairport Sync service that can (optionally) launch automatically at startup on `systemd`-based Linuxes.
+- `--with-systemv` to include a script to create a Shairport Sync service that can (optionally) launch automatically at startup on System V based Linuxes.

 **Determine if it's a `systemd` or a "System V" installation:**